 - 10. Yume-no-Daichi

-Most pork on the market in Japan is divided into four ranks, very high, high, medium, and normal.
+Most Japanese pork is divided into four ranks: very high, high, medium, and normal.

 The way to grade the pork is based on the composition of the meat (called the “butaeniku”, the pork carcass is split cleanly into two after removal of the blood vessels, skin, head, and organs), and regardless of the variety, age, and gender of the pig, the thickness of the fat, appearance, and quality of the meat are all factors considered when grading the meat.